Train GraphicClick on the map to explore geographics

 « Reply #48 on: March 29, 2013, 10:09:32 »

 Did I ever relate that, as a schoolboy, we had a school trip to London from Bitton.
-Because Kingswood Grammar School's catchment was the area to the east of the Bristol border, the special train began at Bitton and called at Oldland, Warmley and Mangotsfield and then somehow gained the GW (Great Western).
-I think we must have reversed at Bristol TM(resolve) but I don't remember doing that to be honest.
+Because Kingswood Grammar School's catchment was the area to the east of the Bristol border, the special train began at Bitton and called at Oldland, Warmley and Mangotsfield and then somehow gained the GW» (Great Western - used as an abbreviation for the area / lines under the Great Western franchise, as opposed to FGW which includes "First", the company operating them too.
+For tickets - about).
+I think we must have reversed at Bristol TM (Train Manager, or possibly Ticket Machine, depending on context) but I don't remember doing that to be honest.
 Nice to have a non stop run from there to Pad though.
 I got on at Bitton, as the bus to Bath from Hanham went past the station.
 It was about 1958 and must have been an early start.

 Logged